brettdowney/brettdowney.github.io/README.md

 - [FAQs](#faqs)
 ---
 ## **Documentation Tools**
 Welcome to the *Modern Technical Writing*!
-This guide will follow Andrew Etter's guidelines for creating software documentation as outlined in his book *Modern Technical Writing*.
+This tutorial will follow Andrew Etter's guidelines for creating software documentation as outlined in his book *Modern Technical Writing*.
 To understand the tools Etter recommends that are used throughout this guide, below is a description of each tool.

  **Markdown**